jedgentry/Parlay/parlay/docs/src/scripts.rst

     # simple_script.py

-    from parlay.utils import setup, discover, get_item_by_name
+    from parlay.scripts import setup, discover, get_item_by_name

     setup()  # required at the beginning of every script